 Key Stage 3 pupils will have the opportunity to produce work around key events e.g. Hallowe’en, Bonfire Night, Remembrance Day, helping with scenery / decoration for Christmas Panto , Easter and also to pursue their own project of personal interest to them.
 They will also develop their skills of still life drawing – including body & face proportions and photography and digital editing.

 Key Stage 4 – Units of work:

-GCSE in design studying themes based on culture, architecture, natural forms and contemporary artists.
+Most pupils will also be given the opportunity to study for a WJEC GCSE in Art, Craft & Design (C650QS).
+They will study themes based on culture, architecture, natural forms and contemporary artists.
 Pupils are encouraged to work independently developing their ideas and utilising a wide range of techniques.